kanliot/pargs/README.md

 >Nothing really to see here.
 You can replace the process substitution with `findXXX|mpv --playlist=-` and using `while read;do` in the above bash script would make the pargs call unnecessary.
 >So actually pargs isn't exactly vital here, but we're using pargs to use a script written for `script arg1 arg2 arg2...` and pargs allows us to use the script without refactoring the script into a bash loop with `while read`.
 So it's a normal use case.

+#### FYI
-As mentioned above, pargs always operates like `xargs --delimiter='\n'`.
+* As mentioned above, pargs always operates like `xargs --delimiter='\n'`.
-pargs doesn't calculate the maximum command length from the environment like xargs, but instead keeps it rather low.
+* pargs doesn't calculate the maximum command length from the environment like xargs, but instead keeps it rather low.
-pargs always skips running the command given empty data lines: like if xargs was called with `xargs --no-run-if-empty`.
+* if standard input is nothing but empty data lines, pargs simply exits without error. xargs runs the exact same way if  called with `xargs --no-run-if-empty`.
-Blank lines are currently ignored.
+* Blank lines are currently ignored.
 Because empty arguments of "" "" "" is not what is desired.
-xargs always stops command execution on error.  pargs works the same, but allows an option to ignore error: `-i`
+* xargs always stops command execution when the command encounters an error.  pargs works the same, but allows an option to ignore error: `-i`
-`pargs echo '$variable'` will not work since $variable will be single quoted for the echo command.
+* `pargs echo '$variable'` will not work since pargs will single quote `$variable` for the echo command.
 You can use exported **variables**, but each exported **variable** you use will need to be used in a wrapper function or script, and not progammatically in the argument list for the command called by pargs.

 Bugs: `pargs sudo customthing` (for functions and scripts in ~/bin) will not work since sudo needs normal commands, and doesn't use the $PATH for the user, but $PATH for root.
 Sudo should work inside scripts though.